D3vRandom/Min-Window-Substring/README.md

 # Min-Window-Substring
-This is a python solution to the Min Window Substring that I somehow got burned on during my interview.
-After the pressure was off I coded it in 20 min XDXD
+This is my solution written in Python to the Min Window Substring.
+My people get this as a coding interview question, like I did.
+I though I'd share my version of the code to maybe help someone out.
+How it helps one day.